zhaoshenzhai/mathwiki/README.md

 ```html
 <center><img src="app://local/PATH_TO_VAULT/Images/UNIQUE_IDENTIFIER/image.svg"></center>
 ```
-in the current line and runs a [script](https://github.com/zhaoshenzhai/MathWiki/blob/master/.image/newTikZ.sh) that creates a standalone `image.tex` file from a [template](https://github.com/zhaoshenzhai/MathWiki/blob/master/.image/imageTemplate.tex) where the TikZ code can be written.
+in the current line and runs a [script](https://github.com/zhaoshenzhai/MathWiki/blob/master/.scripts/newTikZ.sh) that creates the corresponding `.tex` file from a [template](https://github.com/zhaoshenzhai/MathWiki/blob/master/imageTemplate.tex) where the TikZ code can be written.
 Once finished, another key can be pressed which [executes][pdfLaTeXExecute]
 ```bash
 pdflatex -shell-escape image.tex && pdfcrop image.pdf image.pdf && pdf2svg image.pdf image.svg
 ```
-All images are centered and have a `15px` top and bottom margin; see this [obsidian snippet](https://github.com/zhaoshenzhai/MathWiki/blob/master/.obsidian/snippets/centerImages.css).
+All images are [centered](https://github.com/zhaoshenzhai/MathWiki/blob/master/.obsidian/snippets/centerImages.css) and have a `15px` top and bottom margin.
 This can be modified to only apply to those images in a certain class.

 ## :page_with_curl: Sample Pages